-- Quality improvement goals achieved last year Aiming towards integration of the community and hospital services Developed joint community consultant post with Marie Curie Hospice Hampstead, and recruited to post - appointee started 29 January 2013.
-Community medication authorisation form was approved and is now available for downloading from our online requesting system.
-Integrate community and hospital palliative care teams.
+- Integrate community and hospital palliative care teams.
 Joint operational policy and work plan drafted for discussion at March Annual Strategy Meeting.
-Begin to rotate staff.
-Purchased NPSA compliant syringe drivers.
+Begin to rotate staff. - Purchased NPSA compliant syringe drivers.
 Develop training programme for community and hospital staff.
-Draft policy prepared.
-Have begun development of systems for dispensing "Just in Case" end of life medication for patients discharged to die in the community.
-Use of electronic discharge letter facility to improve quality of discharge letters sent to GPs and to alert GPs regarding Gold Standards Framework register.
-Team working with junior doctors to implement this.
-Clinical Nurse Specialists' (CNS) training as independent prescribers to facilitate integrated working across hospital and community.
+Draft policy prepared. - Have begun development of systems for dispensing "Just in Case" end of life medication for patients discharged to die in the community. - Use of electronic discharge letter facility to improve quality of discharge letters sent to GPs and to alert GPs regarding Gold Standards Framework register.
+Team working with junior doctors to implement this. - Clinical Nurse Specialists' (CNS) training as independent prescribers to facilitate integrated working across hospital and community.
 5 out of 7 CNSs qualified.
 One CNS due to complete by April 2013.
-One nurse needs to enrol on course.
-Ensure all team members have attended advanced communication skills training - Consultant & 2 CNSs completed course 2012/2013.
-Areas for Aiming towards integration of the community and hospital services improvement this year Integrate community and hospital palliative care teams.
-Agree joint
+One nurse needs to enrol on course. - Ensure all team members have attended advanced communication skills training Consultant & 2 CNSs completed course 2012-13.

+Aiming towards integration of the community and hospital services

-[ operational policy and work plan.
-Produce joint annual report at end of 2013/2014.
-Distribute NPSA compliant syringe drivers to community and hospital sites.
+- Integrate community and hospital palliative care teams.
+Agree joint operational policy and work plan.
+Produce joint annual report at end of 2013-14. - Distribute NPSA compliant syringe drivers to community and hospital sites.
 Complete training of hospital and community staff in their use.
-Get policy ratified. • Implement systems we have developed via JAC for dispensing "Just in Case" end of life medication for patients discharged to die in the community.
-Consolidate use of Anglia ICE discharge letter facility to improve quality of discharge letters sent to GPs and to alert GPs regarding Gold Standards Framework register Enrol 7 th CNS on the independent prescribers course Enrol remaining CNSs on the advanced communication skills course
+Get policy ratified. - Implement systems we have developed via JAC for dispensing "Just in Case" end of life medication for patients discharged to die in the community. - Consolidate use of Anglia ICE discharge letter facility to improve quality of discharge letters sent to GPs and to alert GPs regarding Gold Standards Framework register. - Enrol 7th CNS on the independent prescribers course. - Enrol remaining CNSs on the advanced communication skills course.